 – Which xyz do you recommend?

 – Do you think xyz is different from…?

 - You have relevant data-points / opinions: Say it; If you disagree with the prospect on all or part of what he/she shares, find a respectful and polite way to express it

-– agree with xyz.
-My experience as a blabla taught me it’s the most critical….
+– I agree with xyz.
+My experience in the area taught me it’s the most critical….

-– would add to your list the following points…
+– I would add to your list the following points…

-– read your post with great interest but I think you may have missed….
+– I read your post with great interest but I think you may have missed….